ajahne/blog/_posts/2019-6-1-get-amazon-machine-instance-id-nodejs.md

     return 0;
   });

-  //reverse so we have the images sorted by date in descending order images.reverse();
+  //arrange the images by date in descending order images.reverse();
 }